 As teens grow, their muscle mass increases and blood volume expands, increasing their need for iron.
 Girls also need to replace iron stores lost during menstruation.
 Vegetarian or vegan teens can be at greater risk of iron deficiency.

 What Iron Does in the Body

 Iron plays an important role in many diverse functions because it helps the blood carry oxygen to the lungs, muscles and all parts of our bodies.
-Because of this important role, it is also involved in brain function and helps keep our immune system strong.
+Because of this important role, it also is involved in brain function and helps keep our immune system strong.

 A deficiency of iron can result in a number of symptoms that can be evaluated by your child's pediatrician.
 One common sign is fatigue.
 Other symptoms may include shortness of breath; frequent colds and infections; poor concentration at school; pale skin; lightheadedness; rapid heart rate; headaches; and thin, brittle and concave-shaped nails.
 Deficient teen athletes may have lackluster training sessions and fatigue during workouts.

 How to Get More Iron